English Language Development (ELD) Program

-WIDA Screener English language proficiency assessment given to incoming students from Grades 1-12 that have registered for classes who may be designated as English language learners.
-Kindergarten students will be given the Kindergarten WIDA Access Placement Test (KW-APT).
+The WIDA Screener is an English language proficiency assessment.
+It is given to incoming students in Grades 1-12 that have registered and indicated another language is spoken at home.
+Kindergarten students will be given the Kindergarten Model Placement Test (K-MODEL).
 For more information on the WIDA Screener, please click the link here.

 A student may be eligible to receive ELD services if one of the following criteria is identified:

-- Not born in the United States and comes from an environment where a language other than English was dominant.
+Not born in the United States and comes from an environment where a language other than English is dominant.

-Students are then assessed using the W-APT (WIDA Access Placement Test).
-The W-APT is an English language proficiency “screener” test given to incoming students who may be designated to receive EL services.
+Students are then assessed using the WIDA Screener.
+This is an English language proficiency “screener” test given to incoming students who may be designated to receive ELD services.

-The test is divided into five grade clusters and each form on the test assesses the language domains of listening, speaking, reading, and writing.
-The test incorporates questions in the areas of science, social studies, math, Language Arts, and social and instructional language.
+The test is divided into five grade clusters and each section assesses the language domains of listening, speaking, reading, and writing.
+The test incorporates questions in the areas of Science, Social Studies, Math, Language Arts, and Social and Instructional Language.